 Spiritual growth is defined not by the possessions we give up, but by the conceptions we give up

 We live in a glamor-driven world; we tend to look at things externally, making inferences about their nature by their appearance.
-We may carry this tendency into spiritual life too – by equating renunciation with spirituality.
+We may carry this tendency into spiritual life too by, say, equating renunciation with spirituality.
 That is, if someone gives up a lot of possessions, we may consider such donation or detachment as indicators of the giver’s spiritual stature.

 Think it over: